-The fellowship will allow American and German academics and researchers; practitioners from banking, business, and government; as well as journalists to conduct research and produce analytical reports on the current state of transatlantic business and finance while engaging with their counterparts overseas.
+The fellowship allows American and German academics and researchers; practitioners from banking, business, and government; as well as journalists to conduct research and produce analytical reports on the current state of transatlantic business and finance while engaging with their counterparts overseas.

 The fellowship covers transatlantic airfare (economy class), domestic travel (economy class), and a monthly stipend of up to $7,500, for a minimum of one month and a maximum of three.
 Fellows have the opportunity to be in residence at the ACG’s office in New York City and/or travel within the United States or Germany, as long as their research includes a transatlantic component.